• Twitter

 Ensure the quality of education, teaching and learning.

-• Monitor and evaluate the effectiveness of leadership and management.
+• Monitor and evaluate the effectiveness of curriculum design.

 • Monitor and evaluate the quality of teaching and learning and the impact on rates of pupils’ progress and standards of achievement.